HOW TO CONTEST A WILL: A GUIDE

 Lack of testamentary capacity:

 The tests for capacity are set out in Banks v Goodfellow (1870).
 Where a Will appears, on the face of it, to be in order and rationally made, there is a presumption that the Testator had the required capacity to make the Will unless there are circumstances to cast doubt on its validity.
 However, if the will is defective, if there is evidence of confusion on the part of the testator or a history of memory loss or other mental problems, the presumption is reversed.
 In those circumstances, those seeking to rely on the Will must demonstrate, on the balance of probabilities, that the Testator was mentally capable of making it.
-Find out more about testamentary capacity claims here.

 If the Will in question appears to comply with Section 9 of the Wills Act 1937, it will be assumed to express the wishes of the Testator’s, unless there is evidence of fraud or undue influence.
 If it is claimed that the Testator was unduly influenced, the burden of proving this is on the person(s) asserting it.
 This can be quite a difficult burden – it is not good enough to show that the person was vulnerable and suggestable, and thereby merely presume that undue influence took place.
 Where undue influence is alleged, it must be positively proved (Hubbard v Scott; Cowderoy v Cranfield).
 Examples of successful undue influence cases include Killick v Pountney (where the major beneficiary was ‘around’ when the instructions for the Will were given), Schomberg v Taylor and Schrader v Schrader.
 Note that it may be easier to make a different type of claim in these circumstances.
 For example, if a beneficiary prepared the Will or was instrumental to the process, if there is no strong evidence of coercion, a claim could alternatively be made on the basis of lack of knowledge and approval of the contents of the Will (Wyniczenko v Plucinska-Surowka ).
-You can read more about undue influence claims here.

 Section 9 of the Section 9 of the Wills Act 1937 as amended by Section 17 of the Administration of Justice Act 1982 set out the requirements for a valid Will.
-You can find out more about what happens if a document does not meet the requirements for a valid Will here.

 Clerical errors or drafting ambiguities:

 Sometimes, where a Will is prepared by a solicitor or lawyer, clerical mistakes are made.
 This happened in Marley v Rawlings when Mr and Mrs Rawlings were each given the other’s Will to sign.
 Other times, a Will is drafted in such a way that the Testator’s intention is not clear from the wording – even though their instructions were perfectly clear.
 In ‘rectification’ or ‘construction’ cases like this, the Court will look at all the available evidence and make a ruling.
-You can read more about rectification and construction cases here.

 Lack of knowledge and approval of contents:

 Where a Will is properly executed, it is presumed that the Testator had full knowledge of its contents, of which he approved.
 If there are grounds for suspicion that the person making the Will did not know and approve of its contents, the person who puts forward the Will must produce evidence that they did.
-You can find out more about knowledge and approval claims here.

 This grounds for contesting a will is rather like coercion but there are some differences.
 It is in fact a type of fraud.
 Typically it will involve person A poisoning the Testator’s mind against person B, resulting in the Testator writing Person B out of their Will, or reducing their inheritance.
 The elements required to prove fraudulent calumny were identified in Re Edwards : “The essence of fraudulent calumny is that the person alleged to have been poisoning the testator’s mind must either know that the aspersions are false or not care whether they are true or false.
 In my judgment if a person believes that he is telling the truth about a potential beneficiary then even if what he tells the testator is objectively untrue, the will is not liable to be set aside on that ground alone.”
 In this case, Lewison J accepted that one son had deliberately poisoned his mother’s mind by making deliberately untruthful accusations against his brother and sister-in-law.